PabloSajnovsky/tkScenarist/README.md

 can search amongst thousands of names coming from all origins;

-* Fifth tab is the `Scenario` text zone, with scene browser, contextual hints, estimated page count and estimated movie duration (still WIP);
+* Fifth tab is the `Scenario` text zone, with scene browser, contextual hints, character's log reminder, estimated page count and movie duration;

 * Sixth tab is the `Storyboard` panel, still in development (WIP);